-As a result of our increasing demands on the natural environment, humans are responsible for almost all modern extinctions.
-As humans are the driving force behind putting many of these species in peril, it is only reasonable that we be should be the ones that are responsible for aiding in their protection and recovery, once their plight has been recognized.
+As a result of our increasing demands on the natural environment, humans are considered to have largely contributed to the increased rate of species at risk, which can lead to extinction.
+Since human activities have affected the population of many species at risk, we should be the ones to aid in their protection and recovery, once their plight has been recognized.
 There are four main ways that wildlife species are put in jeopardy:

-Loss of Habitat
+Loss of habitat

-Habitat loss and degradation occur throughout Canada due to urban sprawl, transportation networks, forestry, mining, and agriculture.
+Habitat loss and degradation occur throughout Canada for many reasons including urban sprawl, transportation networks, forestry, mining, and agriculture.
 All species have specific food and habitat needs.
-The more specific these needs and localized the habitat, the greater the vulnerability of species to loss of habitat.
-The Bald Eagle nearly disappeared from the lower Great Lakes region in the first part of the 20th century, largely due to loss of nesting habitat.
-Nesting Bald Eagles require mature forests near coastal marshes or open water away from roads and settlements.
+The more specific these needs are, the greater the loss of habitat will contribute to the vulnerability of species at risk.
+Did you know the Bald Eagle nearly disappeared from the lower Great Lakes region in the first part of the 20th century?
+This was largely due to loss of nesting habitat.
+Nesting Bald Eagles require mature forests near coastal marshes or open water, away from roads and settlements.
 The Bald Eagle is an important indicator species.
-They are long-lived, top predators of the aquatic ecosystem food chain and will have the greatest exposure to toxins, such as DDT and PCBs, it is a species that is sensitive to human activities.
+They are long-lived, top predators of the aquatic ecosystem food chain.
 Healthy Bald Eagle populations signal healthy ecosystems.
-Today, these large predatory birds are making an impressive comeback in their traditional nesting areas in the Great Lakes Region, except for the Lake Ontario basin.
-The Bald Eagle is listed provincially as special concern.
+Unfortunately, they will have the greatest exposure to toxins, such as DDT and PCBs.
+They are a species that is sensitive to human activities.
+Today, with the exception of the lake Ontario Basin, these large predatory birds are making an impressive comeback in their traditional nesting areas in the Great Lakes Region.
+The Bald Eagle is currently listed provincially as a species of special concern.